runionnayrb/BOREALIS/replit.md

-# La Perle Training Reports
+# La Perle - Borealis

 ## Overview
-A production-ready full-stack web application for theatrical production training management.
+A production-ready full-stack web application for theatrical production management.
 It enables Stage Managers to create daily training reports with rich text notes, track trainings by various criteria (act, department, artist, location), assign technician leads, and export reports to PDF.
-The application also features a comprehensive Attendance System with real-time artist sign-in/sign-out using geofencing and PIN codes, meeting tick sheets with live updates, and role-based access control.
-The project aims to streamline and professionalize administrative tasks for theatrical training schedules, attendance tracking, and reporting.
+The application also features show lineup management with visual stage position layouts, comprehensive scheduling with full timeline and per-artist views, and an Attendance System with real-time artist sign-in/sign-out using geofencing and PIN codes.
+The project aims to streamline and professionalize administrative tasks for theatrical training schedules, show lineups, scheduling, attendance tracking, and reporting.

 ## User Preferences
 - All Stage Managers see the same interface (no user-based filtering).